Wilaak/Route2/README.md

 ### Fallbacks

->**Note**: Fallbacks do not depend on inheritance, meaning that you may the define them anywhere and they will still apply.
+>**Note**: Fallbacks do not depend on inheritance, meaning that you can the define them anywhere and they will still apply.

 Using the `fallback()` method, you may define a function that will be executed when no other route matches the incoming request.